aeonSolutions/AeonLabs-HomeAutomation-Smart-DSMR-5-Power-Meter/README.md

 ### Hardware Specifications

 - ExpressIF single core XTensa LX7 microcontroller (ESP32 C3)
-- Fingerprint ID technology for validation of data power measurements and increased trustworthiness.
+- Fingerprint ID technology is used to validate data power measurements and increase trustworthiness.
 More information can be found [here](https://github.com/aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/wiki).
-- Power consumption of only 60nA when in standby
+- Power consumption of only 60nA when on standby
 - USB-C connectivity with Serial UART
 - 2.4GHz Wireless Radio (WWIFI, BLutooth and all others)